Pitometsu/ppx_implicits/README.md

 but also can be `(t1,...,tn) PATH.name option`.
 This is for efficient handling implicit parameters explained later.

-### Default instances for type dependent `[%imp]`
+## Default instances for type dependent `[%imp]`

-If `[%imp]`'s policy is defined in a module `M`, and if this module `M` has a module `Instances`, then the values defined in this `M.Instances` are taken into account of the instances of the implicit value.
+If `[%imp]`'s policy is defined in a module `M`, and if this module `M` has a module `Instances`, then the values defined in this `M.Instances` are considered as instances of the implicit value.

 ## Deriving value implicits

-You can define type dependent values from other type dependent values:
+You can `let`-define implicit values from other implicit values:

 ```ocaml
 let show (M.Packed x) = x